PAGF188/xPAND/README.md

 ```

 Make sure that you have previously obtained the initial detections (candidate pseudo-labels in COCO format) and have trained the ClassConfirmation (see *xpand/ClassConfirmation/README.md*) and BoxConfirmation (see *xpand/BoxConfirmation/README.md*) modules.
 The output will be the final pseudo-labels with which you can perform the final train of your detector.

+## To-Do List

+- [ ] Release the Singularity images
+- [ ] Upload the pre-trained models for class and box confirmation